-Standard Objectives USG.8 Describe and evaluate the role, rights, and responsibility of a citizen in the American democracy.
-Evaluate the effectiveness of citizen efforts to influence decisions of state and local governments by examining events.
-Compare the ways that citizens participate in the political process (e.g., voting, campaigning, lobbying, filing a legal challenge, demonstrating, petitioning, picketing, running for political office, etc.).
+Standard Objectives Evaluate the effectiveness of citizen efforts to influence decisions of state and local governments by examining events.
+2. Compare the ways that citizens participate in the political process (e.g., voting, campaigning, lobbying, filing a legal challenge, demonstrating, petitioning, picketing, running for political office, etc.).
 3. Analyze trends in voter turnout.
 Investigate the causes and effects of reapportionment and redistricting, including spatial districting and the rights of minorities.
-5. Examine the function of the Electoral College.
-Identify the importance of each of the rights guaranteed by the Bill of Rights and how each is secured (e.g., freedoms of: religion, speech, press, assembly, petition, and privacy).
+USG.8 5.
+Examine the function of the Electoral College.
+Describe and evaluate the role, rights, and responsibility of a citizen in the American democracy.
+6. Identify the importance of each of the rights guaranteed by the Bill of Rights and how each is secured (e.g., freedoms of: religion, speech, press, assembly, petition, and privacy).
 7. Identify the importance of economic rights and explain how they are secured.
 8. Discuss the legal obligations to obey the law, serve as a juror, and pay taxes.
 9. Justify the obligations of civic mindedness (e.g., voting, being informed on civic issues, volunteering, performing public service, serving in the military or alternative service, etc.).
 10. Explain reciprocity between rights and obligations.
 11. Describe how one becomes a citizen of the United States (e.g., the process of naturalization: literacy, language, and other requirements, etc.).